ACT 126 – Child Abuse Recognition and Reporting Act

-If you look in the Act itself in Section 1205.6 (a) (4) you will see that if you will be giving professional education (Act 48) credit to your professionals then the trainer must be one approved by The Pennsylvania Department of Education (PDE) and The Department of Public Welfare (DPW).
+Section 1205.6 (a) (4) of Act 126 states if a school entity awards professional education (Act 48) credit to certificated professionals the trainer must be one approved by The Pennsylvania Department of Education (PDE) and The Department of Public Welfare (DPW).
 According to the law, if you are not going to give Act 48 credit you may use any other trainer to deliver the training.

-Finally, an LEA may have staff attend a "train-the-trainer" session so that they would have their own internal qualified trainer.
+A school entity may have staff attend a "train-the-trainer" session so that they can have their own internal qualified trainer.
 This would give the school flexibility in conducting trainings.
-PFSA offers this type of training so you would need to contact them.
-PCAR, nor trainers in their network, provide trainings-of-trainers to allied professionals or school districts.
+The method a school entity uses to accomplish the required act 126 training hours is the school entity's decision.